pkrakowski/WorldApp/admin_b2c/README.md

 #### Azure B2C Integration

 The majority of deployments use Admin service with Basic logon.
-If you'd like to play with B2C you'll need to create a new Azure B2C tenant.
+If you'd like to try using B2C for authentication instead you'll need to create a new Azure B2C tenant.

 Below Microsoft docs will walk you through the steps of creating the tenant and registering the application: